Cuates/centosinstall/additionalpackage/ffmpeg/readme.md

 * Check again if you have the EPEL Repository is installed and enabled
   * ` sudo dnf repolist`
 * Install RPM Fusion Repository
+  * One of the below version will be utilized.
+Make sure to install the correct one for the version of your linux system.
     * Version 8
       * `sudo dnf install -y https://download1.rpmfusion.org/free/el/rpmfusion-free-release-8.noarch.rpm`
     * Version 9
       * `sudo dnf install -y https://download1.rpmfusion.org/free/el/rpmfusion-free-release-9.noarch.rpm`
 * Check again if you have the RPM Fusion Repository is installed and enabled
   * ` sudo dnf repolist`
 * Enable Power Tools if not already enabled